Mick Jagger

 The band Little Boy Blue and the Blue Boys

-Taylor was the first to tire of amateur performances and left.
-Soon, Jagger and Richards joined Blues Incorporated, and Michael adopted a stage name, becoming Mick.
+Taylor was the first to get tired of the amateur gigs and left.
+Soon after, Jagger and Richards joined Blues Incorporated, and Michael took on a stage name, becoming Mick.

-Meanwhile, they found a kindred spirit in slide guitarist Brian Jones and advertised for like-minded musicians to form a new band.
+Meanwhile, they found a kindred spirit in slide guitarist Brian Jones and put out ads for like-minded musicians to form a new band.
 Pianist Ian Stewart responded.
-The four of them began rehearsing and named the band "The Rolling Stones" after one of the songs from the Muddy Waters record Mick held that day.
+The four of them started rehearsing and named the band "The Rolling Stones" after one of the songs from the Muddy Waters record Mick had with him that day.
 Their first performance took place at the London club "Marquee" on July 12, 1962.

 The Rolling Stones' first performance